ppries/dotfiles/README.md

 This will build the container image it never built it before (which may take a while -- future times will be faster) and then run a `zsh` session inside that container for you.
 There you can play around, test commands, aliases, etc.

-*Warning*: this repo is primarly macOS oriented.
+*Warning*: this repo is primarly OSX oriented.
 So any support for Linux can only be done with the help of the community.

 ## Misc